 XSR Test Rig: Specs & Components

-At XSReviews, all our testing and benchmarks are hand-made by skilled artisans.
-Here’s a peak behind the curtain, as we take a look at the specs, components and peripherals of the lastest XSR Test Rig, codenamed MANTAMACHINE.
+At XSReviews, our testing is all hand-made by skilled artisans.
+Here’s a peak behind the curtain, as we take a look at the specs, components and peripherals of the latest XSR Test Rig, codenamed MANTAMACHINE.

 For each component, you’ll find its name, any relevant extra information, and links to check the price on Amazon.
 If you have any questions or comments, please get in touch!

-This build was based around the NZXT Manta Mini ITX case, which necessitated the Z170I motherboard over its full-fat equivalent.
+This build was originally based around the NZXT Manta Mini ITX case, which necessitated the Z170I motherboard over its full-fat equivalent.
 However, the roomy case ensures that very few other sacrifices were made.
-There’s a chunky GTX 1080 FTW graphics card, a roof-mounted 280mm radiator for liquid cooling and five 140mm case fans (two Aer RGB up front, two on top of the radiator and one at the back).
+There’s a chunky RTX 2080 Gaming X Trio graphics card by MSI, a roof-mounted 280mm radiator for liquid cooling and five 140mm case fans (two Aer RGB up front, two on top of the radiator and one at the back).

-Were I to construct a similar PC now (autumn 2017), I’d swap out the Core i5 6600K for an eight-generation (“Coffee Lake”) hexa-core processor, probably the i5-8600K or i7-8700K.
-I’d choose a corresponding motherboard from ASUS, and higher-clocked RAM (probably from Corsair).
-The Kraken X61 cooler has also been replaced by the Kraken X62.
+Were I to construct a similar PC now, I’d swap out the Core i5 6600K for an eight-generation (“Coffee Lake”) hexa-core processor, probably the i5-8600K or i7-8700K.
+I’d choose a corresponding Z370 motherboard from MSI, and higher-clocked RAM (probably from Corsair or Ballistix).
+The Kraken X61 cooler has also been superceded by the Kraken X62.
 The rest of the build would remain unchanged.
-However, I’d also be tempted to wait until 2018 for a 10nm Cannon Lake processor, assuming it isn’t delayed until the end of time.
+However, I’d also be tempted to wait for a 10nm processor, assuming it isn’t delayed until the end of time.

 If you have any questions about the build, let me know and I’ll answer if I can!

-Thanks to NZXT for providing the Manta case, Kraken X61 cooler, Aer RGB fans and Hue+ case lighting.
+Thanks to NZXT for providing the Kraken X61 cooler, Aer RGB fans and Hue+ case lighting.
 Thanks to Crucial and StormForce for providing the Ballistix Sport RAM.
+Thanks to Thermaltake for providing the View 31 case.
 If you’d like to contribute components to the rig, get in touch!